 Using the Domains view, you can view existing domains and edit their properties and values, delete domains, and create domains.

-While editing in the Domains view, you can browse the grid by clicking in cells, or you can use the Tab or arrow keys to move across rows and up and down columns.
+While editing in the Domains view, you can navigate the grid by clicking in cells, or you can use the Tab or arrow keys to move across rows and up and down columns.

 Open the Domains view

-You can open the Domains view from the following locations:
+The Domains view can be opened from the following locations:

-- Catalog pane—Right-click a geodatabase and click Domains, or right-click the feature class or table and choose Data Design > Domains.
+- Catalog pane—Right-click a geodatabase and click Domains or right-click the feature class, or table and choose Design > Domains.
 When choosing a feature class or table, note that the Domains view displays all of the domains associated with the geodatabase in which that feature class or table is stored.

-- Contents pane—Right-click a layer or table and choose Data Design > Domains.
+- Contents pane—Right-click a layer or table and choose Design > Domains.

 Create a domain